-Apple Hill: Yummy visit promised in Northern California foothills
+Apple Hill: Yummy visit in Northern California Gold Country

 To be sure, the fall is the high season with apples ripening, pumpkin patches sprouting, and hot cider brewing.
-So a trip to the Apple Hill area – celebrating its 50th anniversary in 2014 — between about September and November is a highlight for adults and kids alike.
+So a trip to the Apple Hill area between about September and November is a highlight for adults and kids alike.

-We ventured out to Apple Hill in October (Camino is the name of the town there, just east of Placerville).
+We ventured out to Apple Hill in October (Camino is the name of the town there, just east of Placerville in the Gold Country).
 We found the variety of apples, sausages and wine tastings combined with the scenery, winding roads, and friendly folks an enjoyable escape.

 We have a few favorite places at Apple Hill for different reasons.
 Certainly, if you have kids, you may want to hit up the more kid-friendly places with sprawling games and crafts booths.